EMC Design Guidelines

 -

-Guideline #3 – Decoupling: use low-inductance capacitors/traces AND planes.
+Guideline #3 – Decoupling: use low-inductance capacitors and planes.

 -